kubevirt/containerized-data-importer/doc/datavolumes.md

 ```

 ### Storage
-The `storage` type is similar to `pvc` but it allows you to ommit some parameters.
+The `storage` type is similar to `pvc` but it allows you to omit some parameters.

 > [!TIP]
 > With the storage API, CDI computes virtualization-specific defaults for optional